rfennell/AzurePipelines/Extensions/WikiPDFExport/readme.md

 - If there is any chance there is a proxy or corporate firewall between a private agent and the Azure DevOps instance enable the `Injectheader` option.
 This is most common when accessing Azure DevOps Server/TFS (see above).
 - If you are on a private agent and get errors in the form `Error: spawn git ENOENT` when trying to clone a repo, make sure `C:\agent\externals\git\cmd` is in the environment path on agent machine [See this issue for details](https://github.com/rfennell/AzurePipelines/issues/738).
 - If you see the error `Failure processing application bundle.
 Bundle header version compatibility check failed.
 A fatal error occured while processing application bundle`, you probably need to install NET6 on the agent (see above)
+- If you are using a self hosted agent and the task cannot download the command line tool, make use the agent is able to communicate with the following Internet endpoints: __github.com__,__objects.githubusercontent.com__ and __storage.googleapis.com__.
+If this is not possible due to corporate firewall rules, swap to using a locally stored copy of the command line tool (See Section: How the AzureDevOps.WikiPDFExport tool is obtained)